Skip to content

 ControlWhat to MonitorPractical Signal

-Identity LifecycleUser/role creation, permission changesUnexpected privilege grants outside change windows
+Identity LifecycleUser and role creation, permission changesUnexpected privilege grants outside change windows

-Credential HygieneKey creation/rotation/use patternsStale keys and unusual usage spikes
+Credential HygieneKey creation, rotation, and usage patternsStale keys with recent usage spikes

 Detection CoverageAlert fidelity and triage outcomesRepeated false positives or missed escalation events

-Log retention and normalization matter as much as alert rules.
+Log retention and normalization matter as much as your alert rules.
+Alerts are only as good as the data underneath them.

 Service AreaIAM Weakness PatternPotential Business Effect

-CI/CD PipelinesOverprivileged deployment rolesUnauthorized release changes or environment drift
+CI/CD PipelinesOverprivileged deployment rolesUnauthorized release changes or unintended environment drift

-S3 Data StoresBroad read/write policiesData exposure, integrity loss, or accidental deletion
+S3 Data StoresBroad read or write policiesData exposure, integrity loss, or accidental deletion at scale

-EC2 WorkloadsWeak instance profile controlsHost-level actions beyond workload intent
+EC2 WorkloadsWeak instance profile controlsHost-level actions beyond the workload’s intended scope

 Lambda FunctionsShared high-privilege execution rolesFunction misuse and cross-service access spread

-Kubernetes (EKS)Overbroad IAM-to-workload mappingsNamespace boundary weakening and secret access risk
+Kubernetes (EKS)Overbroad IAM-to-workload mappingsNamespace boundary weakening and unintended secret access

-• Remove obvious broad grants and stale identities.
+2. Risk Reduction — Remove obvious broad grants and stale identities that have low disruption risk.

-• Tighten permissions by role purpose and environment.
+3. Policy Refinement — Tighten permissions by role purpose and environment, testing in non-production first.

-• Add policy checks in CI/CD and infrastructure workflows.
+4. Guardrail Integration — Add IAM policy checks into CI/CD pipelines and infrastructure-as-code workflows.

 Governance ControlFrequencyOwner